 I know, this should not really be one of the ‘news’ flashes, it should be normal.
 But due to the amount of criticism and talks around this event, I want to mention it.
 The Slimste Mens is a Dutch television program and a lot of people watch it, about 1,7 million people each week.
 On the 16th of August Rikkert van Huisstede appeared on the show, wearing a dress.
 I thought it was amazing!
 A big television show finally breaking the binary gender rules.
 It really shows: people can wear whatever they want.
 I have never seen it before on Dutch television and so for me it was a first.
 In 2021.
 Sad but amazing at the same time.

 Personal practical tip: as I said, it’s very simple.
 You don’t have to do anything here.
 Just. leave. people. be.
 When a colleague wears nail-polish, accept it.
 When a male family member wants to wear a skirt, accept it.
-When a person wears a hijab, accept it.
+And when a person wears a hijab, accept it.
 You don’t have to do anything.
 Just. let. people. be.

 Golden Calf is Now Gender Neutral 19-8